CutmanMike/gvhre/Classes.md

 ### Registering your class

 You need an OPEN script that registers your class and the traits it will get.
-You can use the functions **RegisterClass** and **RegisterTrait** that we import from TraitsDB to do this.
+You can use the functions **RegisterClass** and **RegisterTrait** that we get access to by including **GVHADD.acs** to do this.

 - **RegisterClass(str playeractor, int team)** - The player actor name is the actor of the playerclass.
 Team is which team they belong to, which should be either GVHADD_HUMAN_TEAM or GVHADD_GHOUL_TEAM.
 - **RegisterTrait(str playeractor, str traitactor)** - The player actor name is the actor of the playerclass.
 Traitactor is the trait inventory item (see [Traits.md](Traits.md)).